diego-coli/ScalaNmap/README.md

 <h3>Parser:</h3>
 <p>It's called by the <strong>Main</strong> and it has two very important functions.
 It:
-<br>- parses the input, to get the NetID and the subnet mask.
+<br>- parses the input, to get the IP address or the NetID and the subnet mask.
 Then, these two outputs are sent to the <strong>Host Scanner</strong> to procede with the scan;
 <br>- parses the flags given as arguments, to check which options the user wants to turn on.
 This options configuration is used by all files.</p>